 An Egg-cellent Theory

-There were many sudden and dramatic falls from grace over this period of the country’s history, and others have also been put forward as possible inspiration for the story.
+There were many sudden and dramatic falls from grace over this period of the country’s history.
+Others have also been put forward as possible inspiration for the story.
 Richard III’s defeat at the Battle of Bosworth Field, for instance.
-The Colchester cannon is certainly the most popular theory, though, and what a tale it makes.
+The Colchester cannon is certainly the most popular theory and what a tale it makes.

 By Chris Littlechild, contributor for Ripleys.com